BitLabProjects/bitLabOutputBoard/docs/ring_network.md

 10 65 <span style="color:red">85</span> 72 <span style="color:red">27</span><br>
 Becomes <br>
 10 65 <span style="color:green">27</span> <span style="color:red">85</span> 72 <span style="color:green">27</span> <span style="color:red">27</span>

+# Free packet injection
+When the devices in the network are powered up, no packet is circulating.
+The same thing happens when a packet is lost, since only one packet can circulate.
+Every device must have a timer of 500ms that is resetted every time a packet is received.
+When the timer reaches zero, another timer starts with a delay between 0 and 500ms based on the device hardware id.
+When the second timer reaches zero, a free packet is sent and the monitoring for silence starts again.
+TODO someone must drop multiple free packets from circulation

+# Address assignment
+A device has no address assigned to it once it joins the network.
+To reserve itself an address, it must follow this procedure:<br>
+1. Generate an arbitrary address for itself based on its hardware id
+1. Send an 'Address claim' packet with the generated address as both source and destination, specifying the device name in the payload
+1. Wait to receive the packet back: when the packet arrives the payload must be checked to see if the device name matches.
+If it does the address is assigned, if it does not the procedure starts over
+1. When a device receives an 'Address claim' packet with its address as destination, it must discard it.
+This happens regardless of whether the device is in address assign state.